SumitSagar17/Blockchain/README.md

  5. Select your desired options and click validate & compile, it will open metamask and ask for gas fee for deploying your token

  6. View your token name and address in dashboard

+ I named my token as "SUMIT SAGAR" and kept its symbol as "SAG"

+  ## To see the transaction history of the token go to https://goerli.etherscan.io/ and paste your token address from 20 lab